imgul/chatgpt-compass/README.md

-# Chrome Extension with React Sidepanel

-A modern Chrome extension template that renders a React app in Chrome's built-in sidepanel using TypeScript and Webpack.
+# ChatGPT Compass

+Navigate through your ChatGPT conversations with ease!
+This Chrome extension extracts all your messages from ChatGPT conversations and displays them in a convenient sidepanel, allowing you to quickly find and jump to any message.

 ## Features

-- ✨ React 18 with TypeScript
+- 🧭 **Smart Navigation**: Instantly jump to any of your messages in long ChatGPT conversations
+- 🔍 **Powerful Search**: Search through all your messages to find what you're looking for
+- ⚡ **Real-time Updates**: Automatically detects new messages as you chat
-- 🎨 Modern, responsive design with beautiful gradients and glassmorphism
+- 🎨 **Beautiful Interface**: Modern, responsive design with glassmorphism effects
-- 🔧 Webpack build system with development and production modes
-- 📱 Chrome Sidepanel API integration
-- 🚀 Ready for development and customization
-- 💡 Example components and functionality
-- 🔄 Hot reloading during development
+- 📱 **Sidepanel Integration**: Uses Chrome's built-in sidepanel for seamless experience
+- 🔄 **Live Sync**: Messages update in real-time as you continue your conversation

 ## Project Structure